yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.1b/release-note/en.md

 ## About Cocos2d family

 - Cocos2d-JS v3.1 Beta uses Cocos2d-x 3.2 final as base of JSB solution
-- Cocos2d-JS v3.1 Beta is compatible with Cocos Code IDE v1.0.0 RC2+
+- Cocos2d-JS v3.1 Beta is temporarily not compatible with Cocos Code IDE
 - Cocos2d-JS v3.1 Beta is compatible with Cocos Studio v1.2 - v1.5.0.1

 With any problems you might have, our communities are happy to help: